Last Updated on 17/07/2023 by Barney

 Anything with a steel or composite safety toe cap will do.

-Spades, forks, mattocks could cause a nasty toe injury if you accidentally miss the soil whilst doing the clearance.
+Spades, forks, mattocks cause injuries to the feet if you accidentally miss the soil whilst doing the clearance work.

 Best be safe than sorry.